Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users: Support and opposition

 In 2006 Speaker of the United States House of Representatives, Dennis Hastert, championed a $207-million earmark inserted in the omnibus highway bill for the Prairie Parkway, a proposed expressway running through his district.
 The Sunlight Foundation accused Hastert of failing to disclose that the construction of the highway would benefit a land investment that Hastert and his wife made in nearby land in 2004 and 2005.
 Hastert took an unusually active role advancing the bill, even though it was opposed by a majority of area residents and by the Illinois Department of Transportation.

 The law garnered a large amount of bipartisan support, though support was not unanimous, particularly among those who believed it to be laden with too much pork barrel spending.
 Early versions of the bill budgeted over $300 billion, but President Bush promised to veto any surface transportation bill costing more than $256 billion.
 A compromise of $284 billion was reached, and signed into law by the President.
 When the speaker became frustrated by negotiations with White House staff, Hastert began working on the bill directly with President Bush.
 After passage the President even traveled to Hastert's district for the law's signing ceremony before thousands of workers in a Caterpillar Inc. factory.

 Four months later Hastert sold the land for a 500% profit.
 Hastert's net worth went from $300,000 to at least $6.2 million.
 Hastert received five-eighths of the proceeds of the sale of the land, turning a $1.8 million profit in under two years.
 Hastert's ownership interest in the tract was not a public record because the land was held by a blind land trust, Little Rock Trust No. 225.
 There were three partners in the trust: Hastert, Thomas Klatt, and Dallas Ingemunson.
 However, public documents only named Ingemunson, who was the Kendall County Republican Party chairman and Hastert's personal attorney and longtime friend.
 Hastert denied any wrongdoing.
 In October 2006, Norman Ornstein and Scott Lilly wrote that the Prairie Parkway affair was "worse than FoleyGate" and called for Hastert's resignation.

 In 2012, after Hastert had departed from Congress, the highway project was killed after federal regulators retracted the 2008 approval of an environmental impact statement for the project and agreed to an Illinois Department of Transportation request to redirect the funds for other projects.
 Environmentalists, who opposed the project, celebrated its cancellation.

+Inserted into this bill nearly last-minute is the so-called 'Midnight Rider' authored by then-Sen. Jim Inhofe (R-OK).
+This provision gives the state he then-represented, Oklahoma, jurisdiction over oil-drilling, mining, and natural resource exploration in Indian country—something which would've otherwise governed been by the United States Environmental Protection Agency.
+The 'Midnight Rider' reads as follows:

+This provision, added to combat attempts at Tribal sovereignty over natural resources, while decried by Native American Rights advocates, received little attention outside of Oklahoma until the Supreme Court ruling in McGirt v.
+Oklahoma.